 Back to the WEB*pedia

-Today, you are likely to spend a great deal of time flipping through the yellow pages seeking to buy either clothing for your pet dog or an ink cartridge for your printer.
-Be on the lookout for the last item on a shelf.
+Today, you are likely to spend a great deal of time searching the newspaper want ads trying to buy either an AC adapter for your CD player or storage boxes for your family photos.
+Be on the lookout for high interest rates.

 Your Complete Scope